garrettreed/static-starter/README.md

-# Garrett's Static Web Template
+# Static Site Template

-A solid reusable web template.

-- babel transpilation with ES2015 defaults
+-   Babel transpilation with ES2015 defaults
-- live reloading with html injection
+-   Live reloading with html injection
-- sass
+-   Sass
-- sourcemaps
+-   `.env` environment configuration
+-   Sourcemaps (in dev env only)
-- templates and partials with mustache
+-   Templates, partials, data sources with Mustache
-- html5 boilerplate
+-   Polyfills and css autoprefixing for default browser support.
+Autoprefixer and Babel use [browserslist]https://github.com/browserslist/browserslist#queries) to configure browser support.
+Default is `> 0.5%, last 2 versions, Firefox ESR, not dead`, but this can be configured.

+## Notes

+-   `*.html` files placed in `public/` will be ignored, as will any file placed in `public/dist/`.
+You can add html files to `templates/` and they will be copied over in the build step.

 ## TODO

+-   Image task
-- ~~Add image task~~
+-   Fonts?
-- ~~Add support for partials~~
-- esLint with airbnb config
-- Opentype Mixins
+-   Module bundler?
-- Font collection
+-   Favicons?
-- Add JS injection that retains app state.
-Maybe move to webpack from browsersync?